PURPOSE AND MISSION

 • The stage of the applicant’s academic career.
 Grant-in-Aid funding should be used to encourage new faculty members to pursue their research agendas.

-Note: Grant-in-Aid funding cannot be used to supplement or provide salary for the applicant, but can be used to support student assistants.
-Grant-in-Aid funding also cannot be used for course development.
+Please Note: Grant-in-Aid funding cannot be used to supplement or provide salary for the applicant, but can be used to hire graduate students as research assistants specifically for the professor's project.

 Mr. Ralph Albano: Associate Provost for Research and Director of Technology Transfer

-Dr. James J. Greene: Vice Provost and Dean of Graduate Studies; Ordinary Professor, Department of Biology, School of Arts and Sciences
+Dr. J. Steven Brown: Vice Provost and Dean of Graduate Studies, Ordinary Professor of Mechanical Engineering, School of Engineering

-Rev. Mark Morozowich: Dean and Associate Professor of the School of Theology and Religious Studies
+Rev. Dr. John P. Galvin: Ordinary Professor of Systematic Theology, School of Theology and Religious Studies

 Dr. Patrick Tuite: Chair and Associate Professor, Department of Drama, School of Arts and Sciences